arc80/plywood/base/docs/Developing/NewModules.md

 The second argument specifies the name of the extern.
 An extern name is only valid if there is at least one [extern provider](KeyConcepts#extern-providers) using that name defined in the current repo or in any repo that the current repo depends on.

-Note that, any time a target depends on an extern, and that target is added to a build folder, the user must select an extern provider for that build folder before PlyTool can successfully generate a build system.
+Note that, any time a target depends on an extern, and that target is added to a build folder, the user must select an extern provider for that build folder before Crowbar can successfully generate a build system.

 ### [Other operations](#other-operations)